anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week2.md

 ## Error analysis and performance auditing

-The heart of the machine learning development process as error analysis, which if you do it well, It can tell you what's the most efficient use of your time in terms of what you should do to improve your learning albums performance.
+The heart of the machine learning development process is error analysis, which if you do it well, can tell you what's the most efficient use of your time in terms of what you should do to improve your learning albums performance.

 ### Error analysis example

 **Speech recognition example:** evaluate if the misprediction has car noise or people noise in a spreadsheet.
-Maybe in the process you can come up with new columns. (manual process)
+Maybe in the process, you can come up with new columns. (manual process)

 **Automatic process:** such as landing lens for visual applications.